johanthoren/opsview-rs/README.md

 All configuration related objects such as `Hashtag`, `Host`, `ServiceCheck` and so on are represented as native Rust structs with the trait `ConfigObject`.
-These all also have the `Builder` trait which defines the `builder()` function which will initiate a new builder object.
+These all have the `Builder` trait which defines the `builder()` function which will initiate a new builder object.

 The standard pattern for creating a new object is to use the associated `builder()` function of the type of `ConfigObject` that you want to create to